Patient-Centered Medical and Dental Home

 An important part of understanding patient-centered care, is to first understand what Primary Care Provider (PCP) means.
 A PCP can be a doctor (MD), nurse practitioner (ARNP) or a physician assistant (PA).
 They help take care of you when you are sick and work with you to keep you healthy.

-We focus not only on your physical needs, but your emotional needs as well.
-We will create a partnership with you and your family and provide you with care that is respectful of your values, culture and preferences.
+As a Patient-Centered Medical and Dental Home, we focus not only on your physical needs, but your emotional needs as well to care for you as a whole.
+We will create a partnership with you and your family based on your needs and provide you with care that is respectful of your values, culture and preferences.

-You can see a CHC provider without an appointment at our Walk-In Clinic in Lynnwood, which offers extended days and hours.
+You can see a CHC provider without an appointment at our Walk-In Clinic at our Everett-Central and Lynnwood Clinics, which offers extended days and hours.

 Taking responsibility for and being involved in your care, is one of the most important things you can do for your health.
 As a patient of CHC, we need you to: